Posted on May 6, 2013 By shapeofthingstoni

-This entry was posted on May 6, 2013 by shapeofthingstoni.
-It was filed under Adventures, Anecdotes, Education, Ethics, Institutions & infrastructure, Politics & society, Travel and was tagged with agriculture, developing world, entitlement culture, environmental awareness, environmentalism, food and nutrition, learning, personal growth, peru, political systems, pollution, poverty, social justice, south america, sustainability, sustainable development, trying to change the world, volunteering, working in other cultures.
+Category: Adventures, Anecdotes, Education, Ethics, Institutions & infrastructure, Politics & society, Travel Tags: agriculture, developing world, entitlement culture, environmental awareness, environmentalism, food and nutrition, learning, personal growth, peru, political systems, pollution, poverty, social justice, south america, sustainability, sustainable development, trying to change the world, volunteering, working in other cultures

 You should only regret something you haven’t done yet, and I’m sure you will have no regrets 🙂 Sounds like a true challenge, I like the analogy with bamboo; so very true, flexibility is key.

 Even the big jobs are just a series of small jobs and that is often the best way to approach the challenge…I think

 Hi Eddy and thanks for the encouraging comment.
 You’re right, breaking everything down into little jobs and manageable goals is the key.
 That and being kind to yourself here and there: when I go back I’m getting a place with a small kitchen and real hot water!

 Wow, a great piece of writing about your experience, I look forward to learning more about it and reading your ideas.
 Love that photo of you!

 Hey, thank you!
 It was certainly a very different experience than I would have had if I’d gone treating it as a holiday.
 I’d probably have enjoyed myself more but learnt a lot less!
 Now I feel prepared to go back for a longer stay.